Delhi: Signature Bridge with 154-metre high viewing box, selfie spots to open for public today

-New Delhi, Nov 4: The Delhi's Signature Bridge over the Yamuna in northwest Delhi is all set for inauguration on Sunday.
-Deputy chief minister Manish Sisodia has invited the general public to witness a "civil engineering spectacle".
+New Delhi, Nov 4: The Delhi's Signature Bridge over the Yamuna in northwest Delhi was inaugurated on Sunday.
 Fourteen years in the making, the bridge will be thrown open for the public on Monday.
-The grand launch will be followed by a laser show.

 "From the top of the bridge, the people of Delhi will be able to enjoy a panoramic view of the city, like people can from the Eiffel Tower (in Paris).
 The people will be taken to the top of the bridge in four elevators with a total capacity of carrying 50 people," Sisodia said.